-There are so many things to consider when it comes to decorating your nursery.
-From deciding on an overall theme to picking out the colour palette and finding the perfect cot, you want every detail to be just right when the little one arrives.
-It can be such a fun project, and it’s often one of the first things expecting parents rush to do straight away.
-But if you’ve got a baby on the way, you might want to be careful about the design elements you choose, they could have a bigger impact on your child than you think.
+It can be such a fun project and it’s often one of the first things expecting parents rush to do straight away.
+But you might want to be careful about the design elements you choose, they could have a bigger impact on your child than you think.

-One common misconception among new parents is that soft colors, such as pastels and neutral shades, are somehow better for their babies.
+One common misconception is that soft colours such as pastels and neutral shades are somehow better for their babies.
 While these gentle tones might be aesthetically pleasing to adults, they do almost nothing for your child.
-“Surround a baby with soft pastel colors, and you might as well be blindfolding him,” says renowned pediatrician Dr. William Sears.
-He suggests that parents should instead seek out contrasting colors and bold black and white patterns.
-“Research has proven that black and white contrasts register powerfully on a baby’s retina and send the strongest visual signals to a baby’s brain.”

-This is not to suggest that you should turn your nursery into a massive swirling psychedelic mess, but exposure to art and the careful inclusion of bright colours and high contrast design elements here and there might very well help develop your child’s attention span and increase his or her ability to focus on, process and memorise new information, which will do wonders for your child from early development on into adulthood.
+Why is this important?
+By stimulating your baby’s senses, you are strengthening the connections in their brain.
+This can help develop your child’s attention span and increase his or her ability to focus on, process, and memorise new information.
+This will do wonders for your child from early development on into adulthood.